When to use AI agents (and when not to)

 If step 3 can't proceed until step 2 is done, and step 2's result determines what step 3 does, you have a workflow with conditional logic across steps.
 Rule-based automation handles this when the conditions are finite and predictable.
 An agent handles it when the conditions are variable and context-dependent.

 Example: processing an insurance claim.
 Step 1 extracts claim details from the form.
 Step 2 looks up the policy.
 Step 3 checks whether the claim type is covered.
-Step 4 either approves, routes to adjuster, or requests more information — and which path depends on the combination of results from steps 1–3.
+Step 4 either approves, routes to adjuster, or requests more information.
+Which path it takes depends on the combination of results from steps 1-3.
 This is agent territory.

 2. The data is unstructured or varies in format